bio-ontology-research-group/genepheno/README.md

 # genepheno
 This repository contains text mined gene-phenotype data and scripts used to analyse the extracts.

-The Workflow consists of following steps:
+The Workflow consists of the following steps:

 **STEP1.** Annotate Full-text PMC articles by employing Whatizit with gene/protein and phenotype names

 See https://github.com/bio-ontology-research-group/whatizit on how to annotate articles with Whatizit.

-**STEP2.** Extract distict gene/protein -- phenotype pairs and their frequencies from the annotated text *(1).* Extract sentences containing gene-phenotype co-occurrences:
+**STEP2.** Extract distinct gene/protein -- phenotype pairs and their frequencies from the annotated text *(1).* Extract sentences containing gene-phenotype co-occurrences:

 Required input is:

-a file containing a bunch of annotated PMC Open Access full text articles in gz format (e.g. InputFile.gz) (obtained in STEP1)
+a file containing a bunch of annotated PMC Open Access full-text articles in gz format (e.g. InputFile.gz) (obtained in STEP1)

 How to run the Gene-phenoCo-occExtraction.pl script: